Central Research Operations Guidance for Research Planning and Continuity

 University of Utah EHS operations are heeding current guidelines from University and government leaders in response to the COVID-19 outbreak.
 This summary is to provide the University community with information regarding EHS support and services during this time.

-As of Wednesday, March 24, 2020, EHS personnel will conduct weekly walk-throughs of all research buildings, verifying that personnel are complying with University guidance on physical distancing, confirming that on-going work is limited to essential functions, and verifying that building conditions are safe and stable.
+As of Wednesday, March 24, 2020, EHS personnel will conduct periodic walk-throughs of all research buildings, verifying that personnel are complying with University guidance on physical distancing, confirming that on-going work is operating within established parameters, and verifying that building conditions are safe and stable.
 Appropriate College and Department leadership will be notified of any issues identified.
 Please contact EHS at 801-581-6590 if you have specific requests for these walk-throughs.

 EHS will remain fully functional and operational during this time.
 While some EHS staff will be working remotely in support of the recommendation for self-isolation, all EHS staff will be available for consultation and support and all essential EHS on-site functions will continue.
 EHS will be suspending certain non-essential functions such as lab inspections and in-person trainings.
 Trainings and other meetings will continue but will utilize remote access technology.